Probate Q&A Series

 If the LLC interest generates significant income or if the operating agreement prohibits a custodial transfer, appoint a guardian under Article 11 of Chapter 35A:

-• File a petition for guardianship of the estate in the clerk of superior court’s office.
+• File a petition for appointment of a guardian of the estate in the clerk of superior court’s office.

 • Demonstrate the minor’s need for a guardian and the value of the LLC interest.

-• After appointment, the guardian holds legal title and manages distributions for the minor’s benefit.
+• After appointment, the guardian manages the property for the minor’s benefit.

 • Review G.S.
 35A-1101 to ‑1111 for detailed procedures.